ioccc-src/winner/next/guidelines.md

 losers](https://en.wikipedia.org/wiki/Null_device)** :-)</p>
 * that mandate the exclusive use of a specific Integrated Development Environment (IDE)

-In order to encourage submission portability, we **DISLIKE** entries that fail to build unless one is using an IDE.
+In order to encourage submission portability, we **DISLIKE** submissions that fail to build unless one is using an IDE.
 For example, do not mandate that one must use Microsoft Visual Studio to compile your submission.
-Nevertheless some of the better IDEs have command-line interfaces to their compilers, once one learns how to invoke a shell.

 <p class="leftbar">
 The program must compile and link cleanly in a [Single UNIX